flutter-news-app-full-source-code/email-repository/README.md

 This package contains the `HtEmailRepository`, which acts as an abstraction layer over an `HtEmailClient` implementation (from the `ht_email_client` package).
-Its primary purpose is to provide a clean interface for email-related tasks while ensuring consistent error handling according to the project's standards (propagating `HtHttpException` subtypes from `ht_shared`).
+Its primary purpose is to provide a clean, business-focused interface for email-related tasks while ensuring consistent error handling.

-Currently, it focuses on sending One-Time Password (OTP) emails.
+The repository translates business-specific requests (e.g., "send an OTP") into generic, template-based calls to the underlying `HtEmailClient`, decoupling the application's core logic from the specifics of email formatting and delivery.

 ## Getting Started